- Official EFT Tutorial

 Going further, you can identify the words he/she uses and use his or her name in your Setup.
-“Even ‘though Jack(Jill) said I should have made pasta and I felt rejected…”
+“Even ‘though Jack(Jill) says I should have made pasta and I feel rejected…”

 With that level of specificity it’s much easier to see when that Aspect has cleared and a new one presents itself.
 For example, you might find that once the rejection is clear, there might be anger to address.
 After you clear the comment about the pasta and find that there was another comment about how you manage the schedule, there could be different emotions around that.

 By trying to address an issue in its more global form, you miss the opportunity to see the progress as it happens.
 In addition, by being as specific as possible, the new Aspects we find will often lead us toward the core issues behind the problem.

 Now let me draw your attention to a fact that tends to separate the lasting results from the rest.
 In our relationship example, you could have ignored the specifics and just addressed the issue by doing several rounds of The EFT Tapping Basic Recipe with “Even though he criticizes me….”.
 Chances are, you would feel less intensity about it, as your persistence may have collapsed some of the specifics behind the scenes.
 Targeting a global issue like this instead of the individual Aspects is like doing EFT with a blindfold because you can’t see where you have made progress and where you haven’t.
 It may provide some relief because of the raw power of The EFT Tapping Basic Recipe, but...

 ...when you fail you have nowhere to go.

 So going for the specifics gives you a deeper, more intelligent pathway into the problem and your Tapping successes are likely to be more frequent, deeper and more permanent.
 It gives you the option of being surgically precise.